1980 Arizona Wildcats football team: Arizona State

 In the rivalry game, Arizona and Arizona State faced each other.
 For the Wildcats, this was Smith's first matchup against ASU.
-The more experienced Sun Devils dominated the mistake-prone Wildcats in a blowout.
-Arizona managed to get on the scoreboard with a touchdown in the third quarter that prevented a shutout.
+The more experienced Sun Devils dominated the mistake-prone Wildcats in a blowout, as most of the Arizona Stadium crowd had already headed for the exits by the time the fourth quarter began.
+Arizona managed to get on the scoreboard with a touchdown in the third quarter that prevented a shutout against a blitzing Arizona State defense, but the deficit would be too much to overcome in an embarrassing rivalry loss.